open-atmos/PyMPDATA/paper/paper.md

 Domain decomposition is performed along the outer dimension only and is realised using the ``numba.prange()`` functionality.

-PyMPDATA design features a custom-built multi-dimensional Arakawa-C grid layer allowing to concisely represent multi-dimensional stencil operations on both scalar and vector fields.
+``PyMPDATA`` design features a custom-built multi-dimensional Arakawa-C staggered grid layer allowing to concisely represent multi-dimensional stencil operations on both scalar and vector fields.
-The grid layer is built on top of NumPy's ndarrays (using "C" ordering) using the Numba's ``@njit`` functionality for high-performance array traversals.
+The grid layer is built on top of ``NumPy``'s ndarrays (using "C" ordering) using the Numba's ``@njit`` functionality for high-performance multi-threaded array traversals.
-It enables one to code once for multiple dimensions, and automatically handles (and hides from the user) any halo-filling logic related with boundary conditions.
+The array-traversal layer enables to code once for multiple dimensions (i.e. one set of MPDATA formulae for 1D, 2D and 3D), and automatically handles (if needed) any halo-filling logic related with boundary conditions.

-The Numba's deviation from Python semantics rendering closure variables as compile-time constants is extensively exploited within PyMPDATA code base enabling the just-in-time compilation to benefit from information on domain extents, algorithm variant used and problem characteristics (e.g., coordinate transformation used, or lack thereof).
+The ``Numba``'s deviation from ``Python`` semantics rendering closure variables as compile-time constants is extensively exploited within ``PyMPDATA`` code base enabling the just-in-time compilation to benefit from information on domain extents, algorithm variant used and problem characteristics (e.g., coordinate transformation used, or lack thereof).

-In general, the numerical and concurrency aspects of PyMPDATA implementation follow the libmpdata++ open-source C++ implementation of MPDATA [@Jaruga_et_al_2015].
+In general, the numerical and concurrency aspects of ``PyMPDATA`` implementation follow the ``libmpdata++`` open-source C++ implementation of MPDATA [@Jaruga_et_al_2015].

 # Author contributions

-PB had been the architect of PyMPDATA v1 with SA taking the role of main developer and maintainer over the time.
+PB had been the architect of ``PyMPDATA`` with SA taking the role of main developer and maintainer over the time.
 MO participated in the package core development and led the development of the condensational-growth example which was the basis of his MSc thesis.
 JB contributed the DPDC algorithm variant handling.
 SD contributed the advection-diffusion example.
-MM contributed to the numba-mpi package.
+MM contributed to the ``numba-mpi`` package.
 PR contributed the shallow-water example.
-MS contributed the advection-on-a-sphere example
+MS contributed the advection-on-a-sphere example.
-The paper was composed by SA and is based on the content of the README files of the PyMPDATA, PyMPDATA-examples and numba-mpi packages.
+The paper was composed by SA and is based on the contents of the README files of the ``PyMPDATA``, ``PyMPDATA-examples`` and ``numba-mpi`` packages.

 # Acknowledgements

-Development of PyMPDATA has been carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund (POIR.04.04.00-00-5E1C/18).
+Development of ``PyMPDATA`` has been carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund (POIR.04.04.00-00-5E1C/18).

 # References